pharmbio/clamp/docs/calc-usage.md

 1. _runID_: Unique identifier related to the sequencing run
 2. _sampleId_: Identifier from clinic.
 Unique for the sample but possible run multiple times
 3. _primerId_: Name of a primaer found in 'target_info.txt'.
 Note spelling.
 4. _site_: Short abbreviation for the source of the sample.
-Could later be used to show subsets of the results.
-[Unimplemented.]
 5. _date_: yyy-mm-dd
+6. _IS%_:

 Login to your CLAMP server.
 Click on 'Admin' link, then 'Register Samples'.
 Copy/paste all the newly added sample rows from 'bcr-abl1_sample_list_with_primers.txt' into the form and click on the box 'check'.
 If no problems occurred in the naming of samples click 'save' on the next page.